Msgasu/Smart_ED/README.txt

 ## Acknowledgments

 - Chart.js for data visualization
-- React community for excellent documentation
+- React community for excellent documentation.
 - All contributors who have helped shape this project

 ---